leolclc/CsvApplication/README.md

 ## Instructions
 You have 48 hours to complete the test.
 Your solution should include automated tests for both the frontend and backend components.
-You should submit your solution as a PRIVATE GitHub repository and invite diego.tsuyoshi@shawandpartners.com as a collaborator.
 The backend should be implemented as a RESTful API using Node.
 (Try not to use an opinionated framework such as Adonis or Nest).
 The backend must include the following endpoints:
 [POST /api/files] An endpoint that accepts a CSV file upload from the frontend and stores the data in a database or a data structure.